 Students will require a total of seven required credits and two milestones to graduate.
-In the first term, five core graduate level courses will introduce all students to their cohort and provide an overview of digital media.
-The courses will cover: Foundations, Digital Media Environments, Interaction Design for Digital Media, Digital Media Entrepreneurship, and Interpersonal Communication, for a total of five core credits.
+In the first term, five core graduate level courses will introduce all students to their cohort and provide context and an overview of digital media.
+These courses will cover: Foundations, Digital Media Environments, Interaction Design for Digital Media, Digital Media Entrepreneurship, and Interpersonal Communication.
+Each course is worth one credit, for a total of five credits.

 In the second term, students will choose two MDM electives.
-If student would like to take electives in other programs permission is required.
+If student would like to take electives in other programs, permission is required before the commencement of the winter term.
 In addition to the two electives, students will participate in a collective workshop, which is a pass/fail milestone.
-The milestone is an eight-week intensive "boot camp."
+The milestone is an eight-week series that ends in March.

 Business, technological, social, legal and ethical issues and the many forms of digital entertainment are introduced and framed.
 The emergence and ongoing development of the digital entertainment industry is discussed through a historical exploration and critical analysis of the economics, technical innovations, social demands and ethical constraints that define it.
 There is a focus on the range of careers and professional opportunities in this rapidly expanding sector.
 Outcomes are exploration and a critical perspective on digital entertainment and other fields of digital media such as health, education, advertising, and social media.
 This exploration will act as a common basis for all subsequent discussion and collaboration between students with artistic, technical or interdisciplinary backgrounds.
 1 Credit.